 You may have heard that it’s not recommended to use a hot tub if you’re somebody who experiences high blood pressure.
 This is something that has been regularly discussed in the hot tub and spa industry over recent years.

 So what is the relationship between hot tubs and high blood pressure?
-In this Platinum Spas article, we discuss whether hot tubs help people with high blood pressure, the precautionary steps to take if you do suffer with high blood pressure and more.
+In this Platinum Spas article, we discuss whether hot tubs help people with high blood pressure, the precautionary steps to take if you do suffer from high blood pressure and more.
 Read on to find out!

-Yes, as long as you don’t have extremely high blood pressure, you can soak in a hot tub for periods of up to 10 minutes at a time.
+You can use a hot tub if you have high blood pressure, just as long as it’s not extremely high.
 Ensure you consult with your doctor beforehand, though, as well as taking extra precautions such as moving from high to low temperatures slowly, not drinking any alcohol and enjoying your hot tub with another person.

-High blood pressure, otherwise referred to as “hypertension”, is when the body’s blood vessels have an unusually high pressure level.
+High blood pressure, otherwise referred to as “hypertension”, is when the body’s blood vessels have an unusually high-pressure level.
 It can be a serious matter if it’s not dealt with or treated properly.

 • Speaking with your doctor